kettanaito/remix-og-image/README.md

 // In the example below, it generates only one image called "og-image.jpeg" export function openGraphImage() {
   return [
+    // The `name` property controls the generated
+    // image's file name.
     { name: 'og-image' }
   ]
 }